unitedcoincc/OpenSCU/contributers/how-to-contribute.md

 ## What We Are Building Toward

-Open SCU is not a short-term project.
+OpenSCU is not a short-term project.

 We are working toward: